 FIGURE 2.9 The Dead Sea.
 This sea has a salt concentration well above that found in the Great Salt Lake in Utah; it lies farther below sea level than any other terrestrial spot on Earth.
 You can lie on your back and float without any effort.
 Amazingly, this extreme environment is home for a variety of halophilic bacteria.
-Author's photo.
+Author's photo (RIK).

-BOX 2.2

-Some Bizarre Bacteria
+BOX 2.2 Some Bizarre Bacteria

-The television show "Lifestyles of the Rich and Famous" described the unusual lifestyle of its characters and, in so doing, intrigued the viewers.
-Well, some microbes, too, exhibit an unusual lifestyle and remarkable characteristics that provide fascinating stories and illustrate the tremendous diversity of the microbial world.
+Some microbes exhibit an unusual lifestyle and remarkable characteristics that provide fascinating stories and illustrate the tremendous diversity of the microbial world.